tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-15-conference-talks.md

 layout: blog
 ---

-I used to
+I used to speak at conferences all the time.
+I think my most active period was 2011/2012 when I spoke at about 18 different confrences and meetups all around the world including Seattle, Brazil, Europe and the US.

+Then I went to go work at Google and spoke at zero conferences.

+Then I went out on my own and in the last 10 years I've spoken at 4 conferences.

-Much like my list of startups I'd like to work with.
+I miss it.
+So, much like my list of startups I'd like to work with.
 Don't ask don't tell eh?

 ## SEO Professional Development